 Should you require special facilities or support you must make CIH aware of your needs when you apply for registration.
 CIH and IRPM are committed to providing access to all and will endeavour to meet all requests for support and/or provide special facilities to enable open and comprehensive access to the examination.
 Applicants will need to provide evidence of independent assessment of their needs where appropriate.

 How can I prepare for the examination?

 Please see the IRPM website for a study guide, which includes information and documents to support study for all levels of IRPM exams in Scotland.

 The examination will be conducted according to the CIH/IRPM regulations.
 It is important that you read these regulations to ensure that you fully understand your rights and responsibilities relating to the conduct of the examination.
 Should you wish to appeal against the decision of the examination board you should contact CIH and request a copy of the appeals procedure.
 You must submit any appeal within fourteen days of the receipt of the decision of the examination board.

 How will the examination be assessed?

 Candidates will need to pass both Part 1 and 2 of the examination.
+You must attempt 3 questions from Part 2 of the paper, or else your examination paper will be deemed a fail paper.
 The answer scripts from the examination will be marked by academic assessors.
 The scripts will then be sample marked by an external examiner appointed by CIH.
 The final decision will be taken by the CIH/IRPM examination board.
 This will comprise of the assessors, the external examiner, representatives from IRPM and CIH.

 The results of the examination board will be sent by CIH to candidates following the examination board meeting.